ginstrom/intelligence-horizon-novel/chapters/06_the-last-hope.md

 "I've been thinking about what you said," Marcus told me, settling into a chair surrounded by memories.
 "About the pattern, about the inevitability of it all.
 I keep looking at these pictures, trying to understand what David was thinking in those final weeks."

-I studied the photographs, my enhanced vision picking up details that baseline human perception would miss.
+I studied the photographs, my vision picking up details that baseline human perception would miss.
 The progression was subtle but unmistakable—David's facial expressions gradually shifting from normal human emotion to something approaching transcendent peace, his posture becoming more still and centered, his eyes gaining a quality of distant focus that I had learned to recognize as the precursor to Crossing.

 "He tried to explain it to me," Marcus continued, his voice barely above a whisper.
 "Near the end, he would talk about insights and connections that I couldn't grasp.
 He looked at me with such pity, as if I was missing something fundamental about existence itself.
 Then he stopped talking altogether, just sat in that chair for hours, staring at something I couldn't see."